The Warp tool

 The adjacent value (50% by default) allows you to modify this grid’s opacity.

 Continuous calculation : If activated, the tool will compute the grid rigidity continuously while you're not using it.
 You will then find some balance in your drawing.

 When the result suits you, uncheck the function to deactivate it and stop computing.

-The Reset button does not behave like classics reset button that goes back to the panel or function’s default parameters.
+The Reset button does not behave like classic reset buttons that goes back to the panel or function default parameters.